Pastoral Care at Orchard Mead Academy

 At Orchard Mead Academy we take the pastoral support that we provide for our young people very seriously.
-We believe that happy, healthy students will thrive and succeed, therefore we have a large dedicated staff who make this goal their priority.
+We believe that happy, healthy students will thrive and succeed therefore we have a large dedicated staff who make this goal their priority.

-On arrival, each student is placed in one of four Houses.
-Our Houses are all named after Greek mythical creatures and are a connection to the Community College’s original 1950s school logo, the Chimera.
-You can read more about our House System by downloading this document.
-The House System at OMA
+Students are also allocated to a House.
+Our Houses are all named after Greek mythical creatures and are a connection to our original 1950s school logo, the Chimera which is often mistaken for a horse!
+You can read more about our House System by clicking here.

 Supporting Positive Behaviour for Learning at Orchard Mead.

 Excellent behaviour for learning is absolutely vital if students are to make good progress and succeed.
 The school has a clear set of expectations and routines which all students and staff are expected to follow.
 These are simple, and focused on ensuring we are all able to work and learn in an environment which is safe and effective for learning.
 Click here to see a copy of our Behaviour Policy and click here to see the COVID-19 addendum to the Behaviour Policy.